bhnord/activities/README.md

 BOSTON, we are hosting one of the BIGGEST Vintage Markets at the Cyclorama!
 <a href="https://instagram.com/select.markets" target="_blank">info link</a>

-### Marathon Daffodil Dash
+### Grow With Us: Earth Day Celebration Festival and Market

-**04/19 10:00AM - 04/19 01:00PM @ Suffolk Downs**
+**04/19 12:00PM - 04/19 05:00PM @ 114 Western Ave Lot**
-Join us for the fourth annual Marathon Daffodil Dash on Saturday, April 19th from 10am – 1pm at The Track at Suffolk Downs.
+Grow With Us: Earth Day Celebration Festival and MarketWe know you’ve been waiting for this 🫡⭐️It’s time to get back to our roots!
-<a href="https://atsuffolkdowns.com/blog/marathon-daffodil-dash-4/" target="_blank">info link</a>
+<a href="https://sustainableswapss.com" target="_blank">info link</a>

 ### Joy As Resistance: A community event for collective liberation